Jammintk/taming-knots/content/posts/2025-07-21-playlog-phd.md

 +++
 date = "2025-07-21"
 draft = false
-title = "Playlog: Planetarian HD
+title = "Playlog: Planetarian HD"
 +++

 Planetarian Is a visual novel from 2004 developed by Key.
 A developer I know for their involvement in other "classic" VNs like *Clannad*, *Kanon*, and *Air*.
 I first learned of them from their original anime, *Angel Beats!* which was animated by P.A.
 Works and got its own visual novel in 2015.